 Operator Licensing – are you compliant?

 Once a company, partnership or person (sole trader) has obtained a Goods Vehicle Operator Licence it is vital that they fully understand and appreciate the obligations that they have entered into.
-Surprisingly, our findings show that the vast majority of operators complete the initial application form GV79, or carry out the application online for a licence, without even bothering to read through and ensure that they understand exactly what is expected of them.
-There is a list of obligations contained within the application and also required to be printed off and signed off if the application is completed online.
+Surprisingly, our findings show that the vast majority of operators that complete the initial application rarely read through and ensure that they understand exactly what is expected of them.
+There is a list of obligations contained within the application and required to be printed off and signed off, as part of the online application process.

 The declaration made and the obligations entered into

 If you are the holder of a goods vehicle operator licence, whether as a sole trader or as part of a partnership agreement, or working for a company that is a limited entity that has been granted a licence, can you honestly say that you know what declaration you made and what are the obligations that you agreed to abide by throughout the life of the licence?
 In fact, can you lay your hands on a copy of the original application form, so that you can check?

-The operator should keep a copy of all documentation relating to the licence, including the initial application form, irrespective as to whether that completed by using the GV79 or oinline.
-If a goods vehicle operator licence compliance audit is carried out in relation to your business, one of the questions that the auditor must ask is “is the original licence application available?”
+The operator should keep a copy of all documentation relating to the licence, including printing off the initial online application.
+If a goods vehicle operator licence compliance audit is carried out in relation to your business, one of the questions that the auditor must ask is “is the original licence application information available?”

 Financial standing 2018

-Another area of the licence requirements that is often overlooked once a licence has been granted is the obligation to ensure that the appropriate of levels of financial standing remain available throughout the life of the licence.
+Another area of the licence requirements that is often overlooked once a licence has been granted is the obligation to ensure that the appropriate levels of financial standing remain available throughout the life of the licence.
 Traffic commissioners must revoke a standard licence if it appears that the licence holder no longer satisfies the requirement to be of the appropriate financial standing.